TenHam3/CS2413-Study-Guide/README.md

     - Hashing: the process of mapping keys to hash values
     - Hash table/Bucket array: the array that holds all the keys after being hashed
 - Collisions are when multiple keys get hashed to the same index
+    - When keys get hashed to an occupied cell during a probing process, these are not collisions and should not be counted when counting the number of collisions for adding a sequence of keys
 - Two ways of dealing with collisions: separate chaining and open addressing
+- Load factor: $\lambda = \frac{n}{N}$
+    - n is the number of objects stored in the table
+    - N is the size of the table
+    - Range of $\lambda$ for separate chaining is [0, $\infty$] because extra objects are stored outside the table, which means for a finite table size N, there could theoretically be possibly infinite objects n stored outside the table
+    - Range of $\lambda$ for open addressing is [0, 1] because all objects are stored inside the table
+    - We want a hash table to have a small $\lambda$ to gain efficiency and have guarantees such as
+          - quadratic probing is guaranteed to find an empty cell if $\lambda < 0.5$ (+ other assumptions)

 #### Separate Chaining